What is Construction Work in Progress?

 Construction Work in Progress Double-Entry

-When the costs are added to the construction in progress, the construction in progress account is debitedDebitedDebit is an entry in the books of accounts, which either increases the assets or decreases the liabilities.
-According to the double-entry system, the total debits should always be equal to the total credits. with corresponding credits to accounts payableAccounts PayableAccounts payable is the amount due by a business to its suppliers or vendors for the purchase of products or services.
+When the costs are added to the construction in progress, the construction in progress account is debitedDebitedDebit represents either an increase in a company’s expenses or a decline in its revenue. with corresponding credits to accounts payableAccounts PayableAccounts payable is the amount due by a business to its suppliers or vendors for the purchase of products or services.
 It is categorized as current liabilities on the balance sheet and must be satisfied within an accounting period., inventory, cash, or bank.
 When the construction in progress is completed, the corresponding long-term asset accountAsset AccountAsset Accounts are one of the categories in the General Ledger Accounts holding all the credit & debit details of a Company’s assets.
 The examples include Short-Term Investments, Prepaid Expenses, Supplies, Land, equipment, furniture & fixtures etc. gets debited, and Construction in progress account is credited.
 Hence, the double-entry systemDouble-entry SystemDouble Entry Accounting System is an accounting approach which states that each & every business transaction is recorded in at least 2 accounts, i.e., a Debit & a Credit.
 Furthermore, the number of transactions entered as the debits must be equivalent to that of the credits. is given both sides.

 Entry to record the purchase of material: